Getting Involved

 The Office of Student Activities is committed to the co-curricular learning, development, and engagement of students by:

-• Providing involvement opportunities and resources
+- Providing involvement opportunities and resources

-• Advising individual students and student organizations
+- Advising individual students and student organizations

-• Promoting active and responsible citizenship
+- Promoting active and responsible citizenship

-• Developing collaborative campus partnerships
+- Developing collaborative campus partnerships

 In collaboration with the TCU community, Student Activities focuses on providing personal and professional development that complements each student’s academic experience.
 Our staff accomplishes these goals by advising theCrew, theEnd, the Student Government Association, The Horned Frog Yearbook, and providing funding and planning/marketing assistance for student organization events.

 The mission of the office of TCU Student Organizations is to promote involvement that offers leadership development, social, cultural and educational programming.
-With more than 275 student organizations focused on a variety of categories such as academic and honorary groups, religious, spiritual, service, sport club, cultural, fine arts, social justice, spirit and special interest organizations, and national fraternities and sororities, students are offered a wide range of opportunities to expand their interests, enhance their academic experience, develop leadership skills and build a community through meeting new friends. lsi.tcu.edu/student-organizations/
+With more than 300 student organizations focused on a variety of categories such as academic and honorary groups, religious, spiritual, service, sport club, cultural, fine arts, social justice, spirit and special interest organizations, and national fraternities and sororities, students are offered a wide range of opportunities to expand their interests, enhance their academic experience, develop leadership skills and build a community through meeting new friends. https://studentactivities.tcu.edu/student-orgs/

-Located in Samuelson Hall 001 (Garden level, west entrance), the Transfer Center provides resources, a study space and student mentors to transfer students to help with a successful transition into TCU.
-Additionally, the Transfer Connection Space in the GrandMarc provides space for transfer students to study and gain computer access on the east side of campus.
-Programming is done throughout the academic year in both spaces to help transfer students connect with each other and the TCU community.
+Located in Samuelson Hall 001 (Garden level, west entrance), the Transfer Student Experience Office provides resources, a study space and student mentors to transfer students to help with a successful transition into TCU.